-Policy presentation: Human Resources procedures - GL events Brazil Policy description (a) The purpose of this document is to inform and guide employees on the Human Resources procedures of GL events Group in Brazil and details the processes for: Recruitment and selection Admission Integration Reviews Training Management of objectives and results Jobs and salaries Payroll Benefits Leave management Presence management Health at work Occupational safety Temporary transfers Resignation Internal Communications Legal actions Scope (b) The policy covers all GL events activities in Brazil for the three divisions represented (Live, Venues and Exhibitions).
-The most senior level in the undertaking's organisation that is accountable (c) The Human Resources Department in Brazil is responsible for implementing this policy, with the support of Brazilian General Management and the relevant local managers.
-Reference to third-party standards or initiatives (d) The Human Resources Department in Brazil is aligning itself with local regulations.
-Consideration of the interests of key stakeholders (e) The policy was developed in consultation with internal stakeholders, including employees, the head of risk and compliance, and HR managers.
-Policy availability (f) The HR policy is available on the GL events Brazil intranet site and is presented to each employee on arrival.
+Policy presentation: Human Resources procedures - GL events Brazil The purpose of this document is to inform and guide employees on the Human Resources procedures of GL events Group in Brazil and details the processes for: Recruitment and selection Admission Integration Reviews Training Management of objectives and results Jobs and salaries Payroll Benefits Leave management Health at work Occupational safety Temporary transfers Resignation Internal Communications Legal actions The policy covers all GL events activities in Brazil for the three divisions represented (Live, Venues and Exhibitions).
+The Human Resources Department in Brazil is responsible for implementing this policy, with the support of Brazilian General Management and the relevant local managers.
+The Human Resources Department in Brazil is aligning itself with local regulations.
+The policy was developed in consultation with internal stakeholders, including employees, the head of risk and compliance, and HR managers.
+The HR policy is available on the GL events Brazil intranet site and is presented to each employee on arrival.
 Workshops are organised to train internal teams to implement the best practices defined in this policy.